Appendix 4: Student Academic Responsibilities

 Definition: Intentionally or knowingly helping or attempting to help another commit an act of academic dishonesty.

 Clarification: A student must not knowingly allow another student to copy from their work during any academic exercise.
-This includes, among other things, examinations, videotapes, audiotapes, laboratory experiments, and social networking sites and other electronic/digital means of communication.
+This includes, among other things, examinations, videotapes, audiotapes, laboratory experiments, social networking sites and other electronic/digital means of communication.

 Computer Misuse